 By Kathy Keary

 Part 4 of 4.
-Find all the parts here.
+Find all the articles in the Discernment series here.

 Undoubtedly the divine touches our hearts through the events in our lives.
 Within two months of losing our home in a fire and while we were still in temporary housing, I sensed the summons to reach out to those challenged by homelessness.

 While I never went a single night without a roof over my head, I deeply understood the trauma associated with losing that cherished place one calls home.
 An expanded heart allowed me to hear the call to reach out to others with compassion and to share the generosity I had received from family, friends, and even strangers.

 Through this devastating chapter in my life, the Sacred One drew me into divine love and shaped who I now am in the world.